 14. Let your child figure out what to do

 April seemed to tell me if anyone had said anything about her vitiligo and I would try to just listen.
 I tried to let her figure out what she wanted to do.
 I think that helped her to feel like she had more control.
 If she asked for ideas, of course I would try to suggest something, but she would need to be in charge because I would not always be with her.
 In first grade a second grader pushed her and called her a name.
 I let April tell me about it then asked "What do you want that girl to know?"
-She said she wanted her to know she didn't like it and didn't want to be pushed anymore.
+After a little thought, she said she wanted her to know she didn't like it and didn't want to be pushed anymore.
 She's usually quiet and a bit shy, so I worried whether it would happen again.
 I was making plans to go up to the school and talk to the girl and the teacher of the girl that pushed her.
 Just as I was leaving to go up to the school, the phone rang.
 It was April.
 She said she had gone up to the girl and told her not to push her any more because she didn't like it.
 Her teacher was so impressed that she let April call home to tell me.
 That girl never bothered her again.

 15. Get involved